Katherine Helmond, from 'Who's the Boss?' and 'Soap,' has died at 89

 Breaking News Emails

-Beloved stage and TV actress Katherine Helmond, best known for her work on "Who's the Boss?" and "Soap," has died, her representatives said Friday.
+Beloved stage and television actress Katherine Helmond, best known for her work on "Who's the Boss?" and "Soap," has died, her representatives said Friday.

 She was 89.